Belly Dance Troupe

 “There is freedom waiting for you, On the breezes of the sky, And you ask “What if I fall?”
 Oh but my darling, What if you fly?” -Erin Hanson

 Jeanette has been dancing with Pandorium since 2014.
 She was first introduced to the troupe at the Louisiana Renaissance Festival in 2010.
 The dancing sparked her interest, but not enough to pursue lessons at the time.
 Years later, following the loss of her sister, she started taking lessons as a healing method.
 The dancing helped and she decided to continue dancing with the troupe.
 She says, “Just when I needed a sister figure in my life, I gained an entire troupe of them.
 With some brothers too!”
 To her, dancing is a good stress reliever and a fun way to express herself.
-She hopes to return to school soon and finish her degree in Veterinary Technology.
+She hopes to return to school soon to finish her degree in Veterinary Technology.
 In her spare time, she enjoys reading, drawing, sewing, needlepoint, and archery.

 Katheejo, AKA “mama belly”, has been dancing with Pandorium since 2017.
 A dancer since 2009, she found her troupe when she joined Pandorium.
 She is the mother of four, grandmother of five, and her youngest daughter Liz also dances with the troupe.

-She has studied with various notable dancers such as April Rose, Kimberly Larkspur, Michelle Sorenson, and Bozenka.
+She has studied with various notable dancers such as Ansunya, April Rose, Kimberly Larkspur, Michelle Sorenson, and Bozenka.

 Kayla has been dancing with Pandorium since 2017.
 She had admired belly dance from afar for years, and after her father lost his battle with cancer in 2016 she finally mustered the courage to do something for herself.
 Learning belly dance has been a very healing and freeing experience for her.
 Her favorite styles of dance are Turkish and Tribal Fusion.
 When Kayla isn’t dancing, she enjoys helping heal people naturally as a Licensed Massage Therapist.

 Rhonda has been dancing with Pandorium since late 2015.
-She had her eye on the troupe at the renaissance festival for many years before finally taking a dance class.
+She had her eye on the troupe at the Renaissance Festival for many years before finally taking a dance class.
 Prior to Jacquie’s classes she had no rhythm or moves, but now she loves performing every chance she gets.